Contact Us

 Confucius said, “They who know the truth are not equal to those who love it, and they who love it are not equal to those who delight in it.”

 Rubik’s cube has had many captivated.
 They may think of it as a toy, but there is maths behind the magic.
 We hosted an exhilarating Rubic’s cube competition, where spectators were in awe to see how rapidly our pupils solved the cubes.
 Behind every seemingly bedazzling step is a recovery solution that leads to the final success, which requires players to realise the perfect coordination of their hands, eyes, and brains while using their memory and spatial imagination.
-It is another example of how we lead learning with interest at Huili.
+It is another example of how we lead learning with interest at Hiba.

 24-points game